 Baptism is connected to faith, and this connection is not lost when an infant is baptized.
 The Apostolic Tradition (usually attributed to St. Hippolytus) was written in the early third century.
 It states:

-Today, the Church still recognizes the connection between faith and baptism.
-When a child is baptized, the parents’ faith speaks for the child who is too young to have explicit faith on his or her own.
-This is why the Church requires a reasonable hope that the parents will raise the child in the Catholic faith before a child is baptized.
+Today, the Church still recognises the connection between faith and baptism.
+When a child is baptised, the parents’ faith speaks for the child who is too young to have explicit faith on his or her own.
+This is why the Church requires a reasonable hope that the parents will raise the child in the Catholic faith before a child is baptised.

 What does the Grace of Baptism accomplish?

 Baptism does five things specifically: –

 - It forgives all sins that may have been committed prior to a person’s baptism including original sin, mortal sins, and venial sins, and it relieves the punishment for those sins.

 - It makes the newly baptised person “a new creation.”

 - It turns the person into a newly adopted son of God and a member of Christ.
 Baptism incorporates a person into the Church, which is the body of Christ.